ASABE WAZIRI JUSTICE ADVOCACY INITIATIVE

 Introduction

 Nigeria’s justice system is far from a level playing field.
-For victims of crime, navigating its complexities is an uphill battle, often obstructed by a web of interwoven impediments.
-This article delves beyond the pervasive issue of corruption to shed light on the diverse challenges that stand between Nigerian crime victims and their pursuit of justice.
+For victims of crime, navigating its complexities is an uphill battle, often obstructed by a web of interwoven impediments to justice.
+This article delves beyond the pervasive issue of corruption to shed light on the diverse impediments to justice for victims of crime in Nigeria.

 1. Corruption: A Venomous Weed in the Garden of Justice